filmil/tim011-tools/README.md

 bye
 ```

-## TimTile
+## TimFont8

-timtile.py is a Python 2/3 script that converts PNG files into TIM-011 tiles supported by its graphic library for Small C compiler.
+timfont8.py is a Python 2/3 script that can convert PNG of ZX Spectrum 8x8 font into TIM-011 font used with TIM's Small C print library.

-Use provided template for drawing (sprites.png), or create your own.
 Be sure that program you use for editing PNG won't change its format: 1 byte per pixel, greyscale, no alpha channel, no layers or anything else.
 Photoshop users should use the "Flatten Layers" option before saving their PNG file.
 GIMP users should export the image as "8bpc GRAY".